Financial Services to send and use foreign money to Paraguay

 EUR fee: €0.90 fixed fee

-USD fee examples:
+USD ACH fee examples:

 Uglycash - USD and EUR account - Card with 1% FX fee but 1% cashback in another token